 “By saving Albrecht, Giselle also saves herself from becoming one of the Wilis.
 She’s released from their powers and will haunt the forest no longer.
 After bidding a tender farewell to Albrecht, Giselle returns to her grave at dawn to rest in peace.”

 You can’t help but love this beautiful, dramatic story and amazing ballet!
 It was truly a brilliant performance by the National Opera Ballet!
-The nearly sold-out audience gave the dancers and orchestra a well-deserved standing ovation.
+The sold-out audience gave the dancers and orchestra a well-deserved standing ovation.
 For anyone who hasn’t seen Giselle, I highly recommend it.

 Thoughts on Travel